 - a Manual Vacuum Aspiration (MVA) is typically used up to 14 weeks’ gestation;

-- an Electric Vacuum Aspiration (EVA) is often used over 15 weeks’ gestation;
+- an Electric Vacuum Aspiration (EVA) is often used up to 15 weeks’ gestation;

 - Dilation and Evacuation (D&E) methods are commonly used beyond 14 weeks’ gestation; and

 - an induction abortion, when used, is typically done for pregnancies beyond 16 weeks’ gestation.